Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Sierra Leone is an electoral democracy.
-International observers determined that the 2007 presidential and parliamentary elections were free and fair, and power was transferred peacefully to the opposition.
-Of the unicameral Parliament’s 124 members, 112 are chosen by popular vote and 12 are indirectly elected paramount chiefs.
+International observers determined that the 2007 presidential and parliamentary elections were free and fair and power was transferred peacefully to the opposition.
+Of the unicameral Parliament’s 124 members, 112 are chosen by popular vote and 12 are reserved for indirectly elected paramount chiefs.
 Parliamentary and presidential elections are held every five years, and presidents may seek a second term.
-The APC, SLPP, and PMDC are the main political parties.